x

 The holidays don’t have to be triggering.
 By making an effort to care for your friends and family in recovery, you’re showing your support in a deeply helpful way.
 Ultimately, no matter what your loved ones are going through, the best gifts you can give them are your empathy, understanding, and presence.

-At Eleanor Health, our mission is to help anyone concerned about their mental health or affected by addiction live amazing lives.
+At Eleanor Health, our mission is to help anyone affected by addiction live amazing lives.

 If you are seeking help with your loved one’s addiction, contact us today or complete our quick contact form below, to speak with an addiction treatment specialist.